Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Study_Fz3r0/Master-Sheet-of-Death-CWAP.md

 2. Discover the scale of the problem
 3. Identify possible causes of the problem
 4. Capture and Analyze the Data
-5. Observe the Problem
+5. Observe the Problem: Eg. install other driver on the device experimenting issues either client or network related.
 6. Choose appropiate remediation steps
-7. Document the problem and resolution
+7. Document the problem and resolution: Documentation can be a daunting task and therefore is often put off to a later time or sometimes not done at all.
+This part of the troubleshooting process plays an important role as it allows for streamlined troubleshooting when a similar problem appears.